• Skip to main content

 Home » Recipes » Desserts

-Pineapple coconut pudding - Non-alcoholic pina colada pudding for a fancier name!
-A creamy sweet pineapple coconut pudding on a bed of biscuits that are dunked in coconut milk.
+This Pineapple pudding recipe is a creamy delight on a bed of coconut milk dunked biscuits and topped with caramel shards.
+You don't need any instant pudding mix for this recipe!
 Scoop and devour to cool off any stress that needs a dessert fix.

 Pineapple and Coconut Pudding with Caramel Shards

-When I made this pudding for us, I did not do the biscuit layer.
+When I made this pineapple pudding for us, I did not do the cookie or wafer layer.
 It was just the chilled pudding with nothing on it.
 We loved it.
 I then got to make this again for a friend.
 This time I made a big batch of her kids and included a layer of biscuits dunked in coconut milk.
 I went a step further and added some caramel shards.

 Jump to: